Hands As Dangerous As Swords: How the Iron Age Influenced Eastern and Western Martial Arts

 Bruce Lee once made a very pointed statement.

-When looking at fighting from the perspective of totality we are actually limited to a perspective rooted in a contemporary time period and the associated cultural context.
-Bruce Lee made the assessment that human beings have two arms and two legs and, hence, need to rely on one total fighting system as opposed to crystallization made sense within the context of the era he made the statement.
-In the 1960's, studying the martial arts mainly entailed the study of the various systems of Asian fighting arts that were part of an emerging subculture.
-Martial arts schools were private clubs and each had their own way of doing things.
+When looking at fighting from the perspective of totality, we are actually limited to a perspective rooted in a contemporary time period and the associated cultural context.
+Bruce Lee made the assessment that human beings have two arms and two legs and, hence, need to rely on one total fighting system instead of crystallization made sense within the context of the era in which he made the statement.
+In the 1960s, studying the martial arts mainly entailed examining the various Asian fighting arts systems that were part of an emerging subculture.
+Martial arts schools were private clubs, and each had its way of doing things.
 The creation of an exclusionary attitude naturally arises.

 Of course, a bit of marketing went into the mix.
 My art is the best, so buy it.

 Going beyond the 1960s and into the (more) total perspective of martial arts, we can see why there was a much more serious, legitimate, and logical emergence of various martial arts.
 Sadly, knowledge about the influential factors that created the different martial arts in the east AND the west had fallen by the historical wayside.
 Sadly, minute research goes into preserving the history of classical fighting arts.
 The commercialized world of martial arts has no reason (financially) to do so.

 Upon looking over the long and rich history of martial cultures, among the most impacting factors contributing to the development of fighting arts is swords.
 In the centuries before the arrival of modern training equipment for combat sports, fighters drew many hand techniques from bladed weapons.
 In particular, the weapons fighting techniques derive from are swords and knives.